- AustraliaNorth AmericaWorld

 When used to make jewelry, platinum is commonly alloyed with other platinum-group metals such as palladium, as well as copper and cobalt, so that it is easier to work with.

 The history of platinum jewelry is long.
 More than 2,000 years ago, Indigenous people in South America made rings and ornaments out of platinum.
 Egyptians used platinum for decoration as early as the 7th century BCE.
-Meanwhile, Europeans began to use the metal in jewelry in the 18th century and continue to do so to this day.
+Meanwhile, Europeans began to use the metal in jewelry in the 18th century.
 Currently, China is the largest market for platinum jewelry.

 Platinum’s industrial applications could fill a book all on their own.
 For instance, platinum catalysts are used to manufacture fertilizer ingredients, and the metal is a key component in silicones, hard disks, electronics, dental restoration, glass-manufacturing equipment and sensors in home safety devices.